Marie Casimire d'Arquien: Early life

-Queen of Poland
+Queen of Poland and Grand Duchess of Lithuania

-John Sobieski was elected King of Poland in 1674, not without the influence of his wife.
-As the Queen of Poland, Marie Casimire quickly became unpopular, as she supported the proposed Polish–French alliance, while simultaneously striving to gain privileges for her family from the French king Louis XIV, whom she greatly admired.
-Like Marie Louise Gonzaga, Marie Casimire was a strong supporter of an absolute monarchy, for which she was reviled by certain spheres of the Polish nobility.
+John Sobieski was elected King of Poland and Grand Duke of Lithuania in 1674, not without the influence of his wife.
+As the Queen of Poland and Grand Duchess of Lithuania, Marie Casimire quickly became unpopular, as she supported the proposed Polish–French alliance, while simultaneously striving to gain privileges for her family from the French king Louis XIV, whom she greatly admired.
+Like Marie Louise Gonzaga, Marie Casimire was a strong supporter of an absolute monarchy, for which she was reviled by certain spheres of the Szlachta.
 The nobility were scandalized at the queen's political meddling, believing that no foreign woman should interfere.
-Marie Casimire also opposed Poland's policy of religious toleration and supported the Edict of Fontainebleau.
+Marie Casimire also opposed the Commonwealth's policy of religious toleration and supported the Edict of Fontainebleau.

-Her influence is exemplified in an incident in 1678, when the Chancellor of Nowogrod, Mikolaj Wladyslaw Prze Dziecki, came to the king as the leader of an unofficial delegation to present the king with evidence that the Pac family were the enemies of the king.
+Her influence is exemplified in an incident in 1678, when the Chancellor of Nowogrod, Mikołaj Władysław Przeździecki, came to the king as the leader of an unofficial delegation to present him with evidence that the Pac family were his enemies.
 According to Mikolaj Wladyslaw Prze Dziecki, "The Queen knocked on the doors until the King asked for them to be opened and then took the monarch by the hand, leading him to the side, with great force, speaking in French", which the Chancellor viewed with disgust.

-In the 1670s, the king of France wished to close a treaty between France, Sweden, Poland and Turkey.
+In the 1670s, the king of France wished to close a treaty between France, Sweden, Polish-Lithuanian Commonwealth and Turkey.
 The French ambassador recommended working with Marie Casimire since "only the Queen Consort of Poland can convince the King, her husband, to close a treaty".

-Queen Marie Casimire gave her support to this issue, and a secret treaty was signed in Jaworowo 11 June 1675, and completed by a treaty between Poland and Sweden in 1677.
+Queen Marie Casimire gave her support to this issue, and a secret treaty was signed in Jaworowo on 11 June 1675, and completed by a treaty between Poland and Sweden in 1677.

 Her Pro-French policies were however discontinued in 1678, when France had not fulfilled the terms promised her for her services, such as making her father a Peer of France, combined with the fact that Marie Casimire became concerned with the threat of the Turks.